camiloahm/DockerTutorial/5-google-app-engine/README.md

 Flexible environments will deploy google cloud containers, taking care of all these things for us.
 To get started we only require two basic adjustments to our application:

-  - Flexible environment expects our app to serve in port `8080` by default, so we need to adjust that in `echo.js`
+  - Flexible environment expects our app to serve in port `8080` by default
   - We need to create an `app.yaml` with a few basic parameters.
 In this case app.yaml is inside MyService folder

 ```yaml